EyeToy: AntiGrav

-EyeToy: AntiGrav is a hoverboard game by Harmonix, released in November 2004 for the PlayStation 2.
-It was touted as the first "real" game for EyeToy targeted to more seasoned gamers.
-The earlier games such as Play and Groove were geared towards younger players for family or party fun.
-Unlike the earlier EyeToy games, the player's image is not shown inside the Antigrav game.
-Instead, the player's movement is reflected in the animated character in the game.
-The player moves their body to guide the on-screen character through a track.
+EyeToy: AntiGrav is a racing video game developed by Harmonix and published by Sony Computer Entertainment for the PlayStation 2.
+It is the first game developed by Harmonix to not be a music video game and was touted as the first "real" game for EyeToy targeted to more seasoned gamers.
+The player moves their body to guide the on-screen character riding a hoverboard through a track.
 Some obstacles require the player to crouch or jump.
 Up to 4 players are supported.
-The game was released in the U.S. in November 2004, and in PAL in March 2005.

 Gameplay

 In EyeToy: AntiGrav the player controls a Hoverboard racer.
 There are two modes: Style and Speed.
 Speed mode is a standard race in which the player must reach the finish line and compete with other computer-controlled racers.
 In Style mode, the objective is to get the highest score possible by performing tricks, grinding on rails, and hitting targets by reaching over to them.
 There are a total of 5 tracks: